 The New Zealand primary sector is also rapidly accumulating data.
 Remote sensors are in our fields, GPS units track our vehicles, UAVs and satellites provide imagery data and electronic tags are starting to capture animal biometrics.
 Smart companies are using this data to solve real-world issues.

 5 key discussions at MobileTECH Ag 2020:

 - What are the key digital technology trends and opportunities for the sector?

-- How are technologies and innovations are being adopted within agricultural, horticultural and forestry companies?
+- How are technologies and innovations being adopted by leading agricultural, horticultural and forestry companies?

-- Can we learn from recent successful case studies between technology developers and industry producers.
+- How can we learn from recent successful case studies between technology developers and industry producers.

 - Is data ownership, transparency, collection, use and security a major issue moving forward?

 - As digital technologies transform the industry, how do we integrate the next generation of producers and better engage existing managers?

 Mobile technologies ⋅ Artificial Intelligence ⋅ Machine learning ⋅ Internet of Things ⋅ Blockchain ⋅ Cloud computing ⋅ Automation ⋅ Advanced sensors ⋅ Platform integrations ⋅ Connectivity ⋅ Big data ⋅ M2M ⋅ Robotics ⋅ Satellite mapping ⋅ Communications ⋅ Data ownership ⋅ Apps and more

 Technology developers and suppliers – Corporate producers (large scale farms, orchards and plantations) – R&D managers – IT managers – Entrepreneurial operators – Early adopters – Industry consultants – Researchers – Public sector organisations